|

 - Leave them; they are blind guides.
 If a blind man leads a blind man, both will fall into a pit.

-- But beware of the leaven (ferment) of the Pharisees and Sadducees.
-(The yeast of the Pharisees, is hypocrisy - the attitude of pretending to be godly, but still being subject to lust, anger, slander, greed, etc.
+(The yeast of the Pharisees, is hypocrisy — the attitude of pretending to be godly, but still being subject to lust, anger, slander, greed, etc.

 It is called a leaven or a yeast, because such an attitude can spread throughout your entire spiritual life, like a cancer that spreads throughout the body.